cl-sol/node-api-challenge/README.md

 -   [ ] Mention two parts of Express that you learned about this week.

+1. Express is similar to react middleware in that it pauses an action to do something to it, and then send it back into it's regular cycle.

+2. You can make your own custom middleware to take advantage of Express functionality.
+They will need req, res and next.

 -   [ ] Describe Middleware?

+Middleware allows you to access request and response objects that you can modify before the server sends it back to the user.

 -   [ ] Describe a Resource?

+Everything is a resource.
+Basically an object that receieve CRUD methods.

 -   [ ] What can the API return to help clients know if a request was successful?

+They can return a 200 status code.

 -   [ ] How can we partition our application into sub-applications?

+By using routers, applications can be split and therefore be easier to maintain.

 ## Minimum Viable Product